 Information generated by the Division is used to obtain and distribute funds and to assist in decision making as inputs into Program Development, Design of Projects, and Asset Management functions.
-Data is also provided for the Governor's Dashboard and the Director's Scorecard for asset monitoring.
+Data is also provided for the Governor's Dashboard, the Director's Dashboard, ArcGIS Open data portal, interactive maps, and public-facing information sites. [continued on next page]